GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/google.md

 [instructions](https://developers.google.com/identity/protocols/OAuth2).

 The first thing you'll need to do is create a Project on Google to obtain client credentials.
-Click **Create project** and enter your desired project name.
+Click `Create project` and enter your desired project name.

 ![image](../img/admin-guide/multi-factor/01-create-project.png)

-Then click on your newly created project from the listing on the dashboard, and under the Credentials section, create a new **OAuth 2.0 client ID**.
+Then click on your newly created project from the listing on the dashboard, and under the Credentials section, create a new OAuth 2.0 client ID.

 ![image](../img/admin-guide/multi-factor/02-create-oauth2-creds.png)